ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-11-26-web-continues-live.md

 5. **Home Automation**

 Applications have also become popular for your home.
 These applications can do anything from secure your home to adjust the temperature to turn on lighting.
 There are so many options including wiring, controllers, door and window locks, and all of this can easily be monitored through the website interface.
-One such application is [Nest](https://nest.com/) which can easily control the temperature from your home if you aren’t there.
+One such application is [Nest](https://nest.com/) which can easily control the temperature from your home if you aren't there.

 ![nest device in web continues to live on](/static/img/2015/09/nest_device.jpg)